PageLLM: A Multi-Grained Reward Framework for Whole-Page Optimization with Large Language Models: Experiments

-We use the Amazon Review dataset~\cite{mcauley2016addressing} and select seven categories: Instruments, Sports, Luxury, Beauty, Food, Scientific, and Toys.
-We binarized the user-item interaction matrix by review scores.
-If the score is greater than 3, there is a connection between a user and an item.
-For each user in the dataset, we randomly select 80\% of interactions for training, 10\% for validation, and 10\% for testing, with at least one sample selected in both the validation and test sets.
+We use seven categories of the Amazon Review dataset~\cite{mcauley2016addressing}: Instruments, Sports, Luxury, Beauty, Food, Scientific, and Toys.
+These categories span widely different interaction densities and catalog sizes, which allows us to test whether the framework generalizes across regimes.
+Interactions are binarized at $r_{ui}>3$.
+For each user, we split interactions 80/10/10 for training, validation, and test, guaranteeing at least one positive in validation and test, so every user has a non-empty ground-truth list.